Betty Cooper

 Elizabeth "Betty" Cooper is one of the main characters appearing in American comic books published by Archie Comics.
 She is the lead guitarist, percussionist and one of the three singers of The Archies.
 The character was created by Bob Montana and John L. Goldwater, and first appeared in Pep Comics #22 (cover-dated Dec.
 1941), on the first page of the first Archie story, serving as a love interest to Archie Andrews.

 Betty is in love with Archie, which drives her attempts to win his affections by whatever means possible, and her rivalry with her best friend, vocalist/keyboardist Veronica Lodge, have been among the longest-running themes in the comics.
-She is portrayed by Lili Reinhart on Riverdale and Khushi Kapoor on The Archies.
+She is portrayed by Lili Reinhart in Riverdale and Khushi Kapoor in The Archies.

 Publication history

 Betty was named for, and originally based on, Betty Tokar Jankovich, a Czech immigrant who briefly dated Archie co-creator Bob Montana in 1939 when she was 18.
 Created to serve as a love interest for Archie Andrews, she is portrayed as a smart, talented, sweet, tomboyish yet beautiful girl with blonde hair and blue eyes.

 In addition to appearing in many Archie stories, Betty was the star of two long-running comic book titles published by Archie Comics during the period 1965–2012: Betty and Me (later styled as Betty & Me), which published 200 issues from Aug.
 1965 to Aug.
 1992; and Betty, which published 195 issues from Sept.
 1992 to Jan.
 2012.
 She also was featured in Betty's Diary, which published 40 issues from Apr.
 1986–Apr.
 1990.

 Currently, Betty is the co-star of Betty and Veronica Digest Magazine, now known as B&V Friends Double Digest, which was launched in Nov.
 1980 and has published more than 250 issues; and Betty and Veronica Double Digest, which has published 250+ issues since June 1987.

 She was the co-star of Betty and Veronica, which ran for 347 issues (and eight annuals) from March 1950–April 1987.
 A new Betty and Veronica series published 278 issues from June 1987–late 2015.
 The limited series Betty and Veronica, taking place in their rebooted New Riverdale universe, was published in 2017.
 Betty and Veronica also co-starred in: